dhadka/ezcache/README.md

 ### `local`

 Stores caches on the local file system.
-Please note that if you have multiple self-hosted runners, a local copy of the cache will be created on each machine when the job runs.
-Do not use with hosted runners.
+Because of this, jobs can only save to and restore caches created on the machine processing the job.

+:warning: Using the local cache to pass data between jobs might not work if there are multiple runners, as each job can run on a different machine.
+Local storage will also not work on hosted runners. :warning:

 ```
 - uses: dhadka/ezcache@master